renatoviolin/golang-whatsapp-broker/README.md

 This is an Open-Source project with the goal to build a whatsapp broker that connect direct with [Whatsapp Business Platform](https://developers.facebook.com/docs/whatsapp)

-The motivation started from the fact that Whatsapp Business Platform is now open to "any" company to connect without the use of a 3rd party payed service.
+The motivation started from the fact that Whatsapp Business Platform is now open to "any" company to connect without the use of a 3rd party paid service.

 Hope you can enjoy it and help me to improve this project.